ParallelMaths/parallel/pages/10-04-little-big-league.md

 __1.1.__ First, which of the following answers is correct?

 * [ ] Working together, they will take even more time than the slower painter.
 * [x] Working together, they will take even less time than the faster painter.
-CORRECT
 * [ ] Working together, they will take less time than the slower painter, but more time than the quicker painter.
 :::